gvwilson/thirdbit/src/fiction/iffy/index.md

 "Iffy!
 Iffy!
 Affin' hell, what have you done?"
 Something *clicked* beside her.
-She swallowed again and opened her eyes to see Benício pointing his rifle at two, no, three crab-like bots whose arms ended in multitools and manipulators instead of claws but were no less frightening for that.
+She swallowed again and opened her eyes to see Ignacio pointing his rifle at two, no, three crab-like bots whose arms ended in multitools and manipulators instead of claws but were no less frightening for that.